 As a result, SAP HANA can do real-time analytics, crunching data nearly instantaneously.
 This allows businesses to react more quickly to changing conditions, providing significant strategic benefits.

 SAP HANA isn’t just a new choice for enterprise computing; because it handles data very differently from other databases, it’s designed to run SAP software.
-SAP SE has been reworking their core ERP applications to better harness HANA’s speed and flexibility, and will only support older versions of the software until 2025, at which point customers need to have completed their SAP HANA migration, and upgraded to the new software.
+By reworking their core ERP applications to better harness HANA’s speed and flexibility, SAP SE will only support older versions of the software until 2025.
+At that point, customers need to have completed their SAP HANA migration, and upgraded to the new software.

 SAP ECC and Suite on HANA